lucasb-eyer/pydensecrf/README.md

 The learning has not been fully wrapped.
 If you need it, get in touch or better yet, wrap it and submit a pull-request!

+Here's a pointer for starters: issue#24.
+We need to wrap the gradients and getting/setting parameters.
+But then, we also need to do something with these, most likely call [minimizeLBFGS from optimization.cpp](https://github.com/lucasb-eyer/pydensecrf/blob/d824b89ee3867bca3e90b9f04c448f1b41821524/pydensecrf/densecrf/src/optimization.cpp).
+It should be relatively straightforward to just follow the learning examples included in the [original code](http://graphics.stanford.edu/projects/drf/densecrf_v_2_2.zip).